 High-Rise Buildings in Chicago Threaten Birds

-Each year, thousands of face significant risks as they pass through urban areas like Chicago.
-The city’s tall buildings and illuminated structures, especially at night, create hazardous conditions for traveling along major migratory paths.
+Each year, thousands of migratory face significant risks as they pass through urban areas like Chicago.
+The city’s tall buildings and illuminated structures, especially at night, create hazardous conditions for birds traveling along major migratory paths.

 These birds, often confused by artificial lighting, crash into windows and structures, leading to injury or death.
 Organizations like the Chicago Collision Monitors and local rehabilitation centers are working tirelessly to mitigate these risks.